DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 [ID3D11DeviceContext::UpdateSubresource](https://docs.microsoft.com/en-us/windows/desktop/api/d3d11/nf-d3d11-id3d11devicecontext-updatesubresource).

 #### Direct3D12/Vulkan backend
-As with buffers, to update the texture the next-gen backends first allocate region in a CPU-accessible memory and copy client data to this region.
+As with buffers, to update a texture the next-gen backends first allocate region in a CPU-accessible memory and copy client data to this region.
 They then perform necessary state transitions and issue GPU copy command that writes pixels to the texture using GPU-specific layout.